pointlander/contact/README.md

 python3 shot.py
 ```

-Results will be place in `data.bits`.
+Results will be placed in `data.bits`.

 ## simulation
 ```sh